Attorneys Handling Cases of Emergency Child Custody Orders in San Diego

 - Text messages

-Now, if you are on the receiving end of an emergency custody order that you believe is unfairly filed against you, you also have legal options.
+Now, if you are on the receiving end of a San Diego emergency custody order that you believe is unfairly filed against you, you also have legal options.
 Within a few weeks of the judge granting an emergency custody order, there will be an additional hearing scheduled with you and other parent where you will both have a chance present evidence.
 Based on what you both present, the judge will decide whether to keep the current order in place or to overturn it.

 Ex parte orders can also deal with issues other than child custody.
 Spouses and ex-spouses can request them to prevent one another from selling or transferring assets, such as funds in bank accounts or houses.
 This can also apply to freezing a bank account, or asking the other spouse to take immediate action on an issue, like giving up tax information or repaying a debt.